NikolaAndro/nikolaandro.github.io/_posts/all_notes/2021-10-20-huffman-encoding.md

  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
  Those are our new codes and we can notices that not all of them are 3 bit codes.
 Some of them are 2 bit codes.
 The size of the whole message is now 44 bits, the size of the table is => 5 characters x 8 bits = 40 bits + 12bits for codes = 52 bits total.
 The **total amount of memory for the compressed message with the table is 44 + 52 bits = 96 bits**!
 This is even better than fixed sized codes!

+ *Variation of this problem is to decode the given sequence of bits.*

  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
  Nikola Andrić